Sushanta175/Book-Management-System/README.md

-Here's the raw text of the README.md file:

 # Book Management System

 A RESTful API service built with Go for managing books, featuring complete CRUD operations and MySQL database integration.